15 Things Gen X Kids Did in the 1980s That Are Now Obsolete

 Photo Credit: Sergey Kohl/Shutterstock.

 My family had a station wagon where the third seat faced the back of it.
 That was fun.
+And of course, we didn’t wear seatbelts!

 The Mercedes-Benz E Class Wagon may be the only wagon still offering this feature.